clarifynl/eslint-config-clarify/README.md

 npm install --save-dev @clarifynl/eslint-config-clarify
 ```

-In your `package.json`, add the following:
+In your `package.json`, or in an `eslint.config.js` file add the following:

 ```js
 "eslintConfig": {